MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 DesktopAppConverter.exe -Installer C:\Installer\MyAppSetup.exe -InstallerArguments "/S" -Destination C:\Output\MyApp -PackageName "MyApp" -Publisher "CN=MyPublisher" -Version 0.0.0.1 -MakeAppx -Sign -Verbose -Verify
 ```

 The ``Sign`` parameter generates a certificate and then signs your app with it.
 To run your app, you'll have to install that generated certificate.
 To learn how, see the [Run the converted app](#run-app) section of this guide.
-This certificate only lets you test your app locally.
-To distribute your app, you'll have to use a certificate issued by a company.
-See [Sign a Windows Desktop Bridge App](desktop-to-uwp-signing.md).

 You can validate you app by using the ``Verify`` parameter.